 Kupenda also works with area Disabled Person’s Organizations (DPOs) and ensures that our program beneficiaries, graduates, and other people with disabilities and their family members are involved in designing and leading all of our workshops and program activities.

-Your donations support children, youth, and families impacted by disabilities in low income countries through activities related to education, medical intervention, and advocacy.
+Your donations support children, youth, and families impacted by disabilities in low income countries through activities related to education, health care, and advocacy.
 Kupenda and Kuhenza both report regularly to their respective governments to maintain our nonprofit status in each country.
-The clearest and up-to-date financial summaries are available in our most recent annual report.
+The up-to-date financial summaries are available in our most recent annual report.

 Kupenda uses third-party services to make sure that your donation and information is kept secure.
 Our online donation page uses Stripe, which exceeds the most stringent security standards: